How to Stay Consistent With Your Weight Loss GoalsPosted: July 27, 2021

 Sometimes the days you have set to meal prep and meal plan just do not work with your current schedule.

-You can plan at any time in the week that best fits your busy life.
+You can plan at any time in the week that best fits your lifestyle.

-Waiting on motivation to lose weight and stick with your healthy eating habits can quickly turn into excuses.
+Relying on motivation to lose weight and stay consistent with your healthy eating habits can quickly turn into excuse-making.

 I talk about this all the time on my Instagram stories.

 It’s not that you don't have the time or resources to stick to your weight loss goals.
 How do I know that?
-Because when you were motivated, you had those things.
+Because when you WERE motivated, you found the time and resources to show up and do those things.